FortiethAtom4/nanoscrape/README.md

 5/22/2024
 - Added an optional argument to choose a user agent for the scrape session.
 - Experimental speed optimizations.
-Tests showed a significant increase in average scrape speed with no misordering or loss of quality.
+Tests showed a significant increase in average scrape speed with no loss in quality.
     - This is still in testing and may be changed.
 See Bugs for more information.
+- Changed scraper loop to check for total number of pages before scraping, making the scraper less prone to Internet-related issues.
+    - This rendered the RETRIES optional parameter obsolete.
+It has since been removed.
-- A potential bugfix for the automated login bug.
+- A potential bugfix for the automated login bug has been added.
 Tests are still ongoing.

 5/21/2024
 - Added a proper argument parser, making command-line execution much smoother and simpler.
 Updated README accordingly.